 - Slice the rounds or matchsticks evenly to ensure that they all cook at the same time.
 Don't cut them too thick or you won’t get that nice crispy finish.
 I prefer rounds as I find you get a better crunch on the batter.

 - Don’t overcrowd the aubergine pieces in the frying pan.
 If you do, the heat gets trapped underneath the food in the pan and will create steam.
-They will still cook but you won’t get that crispy, crunchy finish.
+They will still cook but you won’t get that crispy, crunchy finish, so cook in batches if necessary.

-- Soaking the aubergines in dairy free milk or sparkling water helps to draw the bitterness out of the aubergine.
-Sprinkling salt on the aubergine, letting it sit for an hour, then rinsing will also work, but I find soaking in DF milk gives extra moisture to the inside of the aubergine.
+- Soaking the aubergines in dairy-free milk or sparkling water helps to draw the bitterness out of the aubergine.
+Sprinkling salt on the aubergine, letting it sit for an hour, and then rinsing will also work, but I find soaking in dairy-free milk gives extra moisture to the inside of the aubergine.
 I wouldn’t recommend leaving out this step.